How AlumiTubs Sources Sustainable Materials for Wood Fired Hot Tubs

 Conserving Water

-Water conservation is equally important, and both the wood fired hot tub and the AlumiTub Electric are rigourously designed to do just that - chemical free.
-Using natural cleaning products the water in the Wood Fired can last for about a month between water changes while the Electric and Hybrid hot tubs keep the water clean automatically for 3-4 months at a time.
+Water conservation and hygiene are essential to sustainable hot tub use, and both the wood fired hot tub and the AlumiTub Electric are rigourously designed to do just that - chemical free.
+Using natural cleaning products the water in the Wood Fired can last for about a month between water changes, while the Electric Hybrid, and Wood Fired + Filtration system keep the water clean automatically for 3-4 months at a time.

 Reducing Energy Consumption